jofas/blog/content/003-mongodump-archive-to-json/index.md

 Json array.
 Human-readable and actionable, ready to be put to use.

+While I was hoping to accomplish extracting a collection from a `mongodump` archive file without first recreating the collection in a local MongoDB instance before downloading it again in a different format, it turned out that the database tools were not meant for that.
+`bsondump` exists, but it is unable to work with archive files, only with standalone Bson files.
+But thanks to Docker and the `mongo` container it is not necessary to create a complex local MongoDB installation.
+Just a simple, self-contained and most importantly idempotent Bash script is needed to do the job and I'm happy with the solution.

 {% admonition(type="note") %}

 The script creates a container from the latest version of the `mongo` image.